 Sensory toys do not need to be expensive or even especially designed for sensory play, they can be items you may find you already have at home in your kitchen cupboards or even your wardrobe.
 Perhaps you have a sequinned Christmas dress that your baby could stroke or some empty bottles you could fill up with rice or pasta?
 The ideas are far from limited and everyday items can be ever so fun for young children.

 To help you find the best sensory toy for your baby, we’ve extensively scoured our forums to get suggestions and ideas from our trusted Mumsnet army, because we know that nothing beats a recommendation from a real parent.
 We also analysed authentic customer reviews for each product, to ensure we were bringing you an honest and useful roundup you can trust.

-Here are the best sensory toys for babies as recommended by parents.
+Here are the best sensory toys for babies this year.